Dr. Larissa Smith

 Biography

-Larissa M. Smith is Longwood University’s Provost and Vice President of Academic Affairs.
-In this role, she is chief academic officer and is responsible for Longwood’s five academic colleges, Greenwood Library, academic programs, and outreach centers.
+Dr. Larissa M. Smith is a resident scholar at the Robert Russa Moton Museum.
+As Longwood University’s provost and vice president of academic affairs, she is chief academic officer responsible for Longwood’s five academic colleges, Greenwood Library, academic programs, and outreach center, and she also serves as university liaison to the museum.

-Prior to becoming Provost, Dr. Smith served as Associate Provost for Outreach and Initiatives, in which she worked closely with the Longwood Center for the Visual Arts, the Moton Museum, and Hull Springs.
-From 2014-2016, she served as vice-chair of the Academic Core Curriculum Committee, which led the development of Longwood’s new general education curriculum, called Civitae.
-She also chaired Longwood’s Faculty Senate from 2010-2013.
+Prior to becoming provost, Smith served as Longwood’s associate provost for outreach and initiatives, working closely with the Longwood Center for the Visual Arts, the Moton Museum, and Hull Springs.
+From 2014 to 2016, she served as vice-chair of the academic core curriculum committee, which led the development of the university’s new general education curriculum, Civitae.